wieluk/psychopy_linux_installer/README.md

 ## Important Information

 - This script will install multiple dependencies based on your Linux distribution.
-A detailed list of packages that may be installed is available [here](#optional-remove-dependencies) (click to expand).
+A detailed list of packages that may be installed is available [here](#optional-remove-dependencies) (click "Uninstall dependencies by package manager" to expand).
 - PsychoPy supports Python versions 3.8, 3.9, and 3.10.
 - A directory is created at `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py${PYTHON_VERSION}` (`--install-dir`, default: `$HOME`).
 Use `--venv-name=NAME` to replace the versioned subdirectory with a custom name (`{install_dir}/${NAME}`).
 - The script attempts to install Python via the package manager; if not found, it downloads a pre-packaged .tar.gz from GitHub releases or, if unavailable, from python.org to build from source.